maxhougas/scripts/README.md

 ## jsonobjectize.sh
 - ./jsonobjectize FILE DELIMITER
 - Use on files of format KEYDELIMITERVALUE
+- Escapes backslashes
-- Escapes double quotes--files with double quotes in keys will fail
+- Escapes double quotes--files with double quotes in keys should be fine now
 - Ends each line with '",'
 - Starts each line with ' "'
 - Replaces DELIMITER with '":"'